 The place has all the trappings one would expect of a small

 surrounding Marion County Courthouse.
-The bus station stands to
+Bus station stands to

 the southeast.
-A general post office sits in the opposite
+General post office sits in the opposite direction.

 world.
 He passes a high school right out of “Back to the Future